🔤 What is a token?

 Hidden costs to watch out for

-- System prompt: sent with EVERY request, accumulates quickly
+- System prompt: sent with EVERY request, it adds up quickly

 - Retries: if your app automatically retries, you pay double